-The specifically Jewish archival material from the former Galicia held in Ukrainian state archives are to be found in three archives in western Ukraine (the area of the eastern part of the former Galicia).
-They are:
+The specifically Jewish archival material from the former Galicia held in Ukrainian state archives is to be found in three archives in western Ukraine.
+These archives are:

-- the Central State Historical Archives in Lviv (TsDIAL) [Централний Державний Історичний Архів України м. Львів];
+- the Central State Historical Archives in Lviv [Централний Державний Історичний Архів України м. Львів];

-- the State Archive of Ivano-Frankivsk Oblast (DAIFO) [Державний Архів Івано-Франківської Області];
+- the State Archive of Ivano-Frankivsk Oblast [Державний Архів Івано-Франківської Області];

-- the State Archive of Ternopil Oblast (DATO) [Державний Архів Тернопільської Області].
+- the State Archive of Ternopil Oblast [Державний Архів Тернопільської Області].

-There is useful information from a Jewish genealogical viewpoint in all these archives, including community records and correspondence.
-There is also much information on the Holocaust-period in eastern Galicia, including notably at DAIFO in Ivano-Frankivsk.
+There is useful information from a Jewish genealogical viewpoint in all these archives, including community records, correspondence, and information on the Holocaust-period in eastern Galicia.

-Most of the bound volumes of vital records and censuses, including index books, and loose vital records, though, are held at TsDIAL in Lviv, in their Fond 701, Series 1.
-A few vital record books (largely duplicate books) are held at DAIFO, and one set of Tarnopol Jewish marriage records from the mid-19th century, as well as the 1910 Jewish census of Tarnopol, are to be found at DATO in Ternopil.
-The online inventory focuses on the vital records from the three archives, but also includes some community records held at TsDIAL.
+Most of the bound volumes of vital records and censuses, including index books and loose vital records, though, are held at TsDIAL, in their Fond 701, Series 1.
+A few vital record books (largely duplicate books) are held at DAIFO, and a single set of Tarnopol Jewish marriage records from the mid-19th century, as well as the 1910 Jewish census of Tarnopol, are to be found at DATO in Ternopil.

-The earliest Jewish Galician vital record in the Ukrainian archives dates—as with the vital records at AGAD, Warsaw—from 1789.
-This is found in Fond 701, Series 1, Volume 305, Stanisławów Jewish marriages, 1789-1871.
-The last record from a proper vital record book in the Ukrainian archives is a death record from Zbaraż, of September 30, 1942 (Fond 701/1/68).
+The earliest Jewish Galician vital record in the Ukrainian archives dates from 1789, and can be found in Fond 701, Series 1, File 305, Stanisławów Jewish marriages, 1789-1871.
+The latest record from a Jewish vital record book in the Ukrainian archives is a death record from Zbaraż, of September 30, 1942 (Fond 701/1/68).
 The Lwów cemetery burial register (Fond 701/1/376), though, has records to the end of December 1942.